‘What Pastoe stands for must be preserved’

 NOS Nieuws•donderdag, 10:23

 In 2013, Van der Zwaag contributed to an anniversary exhibition in the Kunsthal in Rotterdam in honor of the centenary.
 “I’m glad we celebrated it so big, because that put it back on the map.
 It was really a hype on Marktplaats.
-There are many people in the design world who care about Pastoe, so I’m actually very optimistic. “
+There are many people in the design world who care regarding Pastoe, so I’m actually very optimistic. “

 Pastoe was founded in 1913 as the Utrecht Machinale Chair and Furniture Factory.
 After the Second World War it competed with the heavy Dutch interior full of solid oak, floral curtains and a smyrna cloth on the table.
 It introduced American and Swedish lightness with modern materials.